dylansalim-ola/tech-documentation/source/_posts/documentation_implementation/code_documentation.md

 # Code Documentation Implementations
 ## Aim:
 To ease the onboarding process of a new frontend developer into veeka-app, from setup to productions.
 This documentation should be minimal, short and concise.
 The complex documentation should be included in the wiki/bookstack.

+### Stakeholder
+- All client engineers (especially for new client engineers onboarding)
 ## Todo:
 Rewrite the README.md to acts as an easy setup documentation for newcomers to refer